Guest blogging is a fabulous way to get traffic to your website, expand your reach and build your credibility and reputation.

 Curious to know YOUR reaction to the “pitch” and how you would have done it differently?

-In spite of the fact that I sent Stewart a reply telling him I was not interested he proceeded to send me an article on “financing.”
+In spite of the fact that I sent Stewart a reply telling him I was not interested, he proceeded to send me an article on “financing.”
 It probably won’t surprise you to find out that it was an ill-conceived article, filled with six links to a spammy website.

-The article had NOTHING to do with the subject matter of my website.
+And of course you’ve probably already guessed … the article had NOTHING to do with the subject matter of my website.
 It was quickly tossed into the trash can.

-The whole point of Guest Posts is that if a guest writer, gives ME great content I will happily to post their article along with a bio that has a maximum of three (two is better) links to their website.
-Not only do I publish the article.
-If the author has not supplied me with a header graphic, I create one so I can promote the article on all my social media networks including Pinterest, Twitter and Facebook.
+The whole point of using Guest Posts is that if a guest writer, gives ME great content I will happily to post their article along with a bio that has a maximum of three (two is better) links to their website.
+Not only do I publish the article, if the author has not supplied me with a header graphic, I create one so I can promote the article on all my social media networks including Pinterest, Twitter and Facebook.
 I get great content for my website, and the guest writer gets exposure, links and traffic back to their website.

-Guest posts are a WIN-WIN as long as you remember that you have to win over the owner of the blog first.
+Guest Posts are a WIN-WIN as long as you remember that you have to win over the owner of the blog first.
 Make it easy for them, make sure your suggested posts fits their audience and be sure your inquiry is in PERFECT English.

-If you want some templates and more great advice about guest posting here is a great little book.
+If you want some templates and more great advice about guest blogging here is a great little book.
 The authors even take it a step further and talk about getting PAID for your guest posts.